Kitbashery/Unity-Markdown-Generator/README.md

 - Only supports Tooltip attributes for properties.
 - Only documents the class that shares the script file name.
 - Only documents public properties and methods.
-- Summary comment support is WIP.
+- XML Summary comment support is WIP.
-- Scripts managed by .asmdef assets are unsupported.
+- Scripts managed by .asmdef assets are unsupported move them out to generate docs.

 ## Example: